Look at this series of pictures. (From American Printing House for the Blind website)

 They understand “Duckness”.

-They have a keen understanding of the salient features (Roman-Lantzy literacy) that make up this “Duckness” because of shared visual experiences with others and with access to pictures, TV and movies that feature ducks.
+They have a keen understanding of the visual attributes that make up this “Duckness” because of shared visual experiences with others and with access to pictures, TV and movies that feature ducks.
 This develops effortlessly for children with intact visual skills.
 Without direct instruction, they understand that real ducks are different sizes, colors, and ages.
 They understand that ducks can be seen in different perspectives depending on where and how they are standing.
 They understand that ducks can be flat in pictures.
 They understand that ducks can be symbolic in toys, signs, pictures, colored cartoons and in black and white drawings.

 Our children with CVI lack this visual access to “duckness”.
 They lack the expanded and repeated knowledge about ducks.
 If they have seen a duck, their idea of “duckness” is limited to that one duck.
 Due to reduced eye contact with people and with reduced eye to object abilities, adults do not explain the shared salient features that all ducks share.